ceigh/ceigh.github.io/content/notes/writing-nuxt-module-with-yarn-workspaces.md

 yarn init -py
 ```

-> **Note, that I use `-p` flag.
+> **Note that I use the `-p` flag.
 It's because our directory is not a dedicated package,
-> it's like a monorepo for our module, and testing nuxt environment.**
+it's like a monorepo for our module and testing nuxt environment.**

 > **Yarn workspaces monorepo <mark>must</mark> be private.**

 ### Create workspaces

 Now create an empty `packages` directory here.
-`packages` name is common name for workspaces.
+`packages` name is a common name for workspaces.

 ```shell
 mkdir packages